lminh209/Dynamical_Irreducibility_Algorithm/README.md

 Here is a brief guide for navigating through the repository.

-* In the [algorithm_versions](https://github.com/lminh209/Algorithm1/tree/main/algorithm_versions) folder, you will find the code for the algorithm and its helper functions.
+* In the [algorithm_versions](https://github.com/lminh209/Algorithm1/tree/main/algorithm_versions) folder, you will find the code for the algorithm (Algorithm2_v2) and its helper functions.
+* The archive folder contains the older versions of the algorithm. (updated soon)
 * In the [test](https://github.com/lminh209/Algorithm1/tree/main/test) folder, you will find some functions for performing automated tests on the algorithm.

 ## Using the Algorithm